Bellevue Baptist Church: Bellevue Loves Memphis

 In 2007, Gaines initiated a church-wide, ongoing volunteer ministry to Memphis and the community.
 On September 28, 2009, the State of Tennessee House of Representatives issued a proclamation recognizing Bellevue as an institution that has demonstrated “unflagging capacity for love, dedication of spirit, and faith in God” and for enriching the lives of people in their community.
 The proclamation cited pastor Gaines for leading the way in showing "Jesus' love to the City of Memphis by meeting practical needs of residents" and for "embracing Bellevue Loves Memphis as a way of life."
 The document mentioned the church's sponsor of a Christian Mobile Dental Clinic that provides free dental care to the underprivileged, and the church's funding of The Vue, a ministry for college students located near the University of Memphis and accessible to students of other local colleges and universities.
-The proclamation noted that on six workdays, 5,300 volunteers have contributed between 30,000-35,000 hours through yard work, painting, construction, and more to benefit 40 schools, two post-secondary schools, 44 churches, 55 family homes, 14 parks, nine city/government buildings, 16 hospitals, 47 ministries, and ten Memphis City School football fields.
+The proclamation noted that on six workdays, 5,300 volunteers have contributed between 30,000 and 35,000 hours through yard work, painting, construction, and more to benefit 40 schools, two post-secondary schools, 44 churches, 55 family homes, 14 parks, nine city/government buildings, 16 hospitals, 47 ministries, and ten Memphis City School football fields.
 The proclamation also noted that Bellevue Loves Memphis provided every city fire station with a copy of the movie Fireproof, assisted with the City of Memphis cleanup, and assisted with ten block parties.
 The document also recognized the church for hosting the Tennessee Technology Center's 2008-2009 graduation.
 In 2009, Pastor Gaines was awarded the Open Door Award for his leadership with Bellevue Loves Memphis.
 The annual award is presented by the April 4th Foundation of Memphis.
 From 2008 to 2013, the church opened its doors to city and county schools for holding their commencement exercises.
 An annual Fourth of July celebration, Starlight Spectacular, also drew thousands from the community.